-When Satoshi Nakamoto released the Bitcoin whitepaper he presented an innovation composed of several well-known components and as a few new ones.
-We designed this chapter to explain how a blockchain works and what the individual parts do.
-We want to put the individual pieces into context before we move on to explaining each concept.
+When Satoshi Nakamoto released the Bitcoin whitepaper he presented an innovation comprising several well-known components in a new composition.
+This chapter explains how a blockchain works and what its individual parts do.
+We want to put the individual pieces into context before we move on to explaining each concept separately.

-Public-key cryptography, also known as asymmetric cryptography.
-The term asymmetric stems from the property of keys always coming in pairs.
-If you have encrypted something with one of the keys, you need the other one to decrypt it and vice versa.
-These keys are the public key and private key (or secret key).
+Public-key cryptography is also known as asymmetric cryptography.
+The term asymmetric stems from the property of keys always coming in pairs and them being used complementary.
+If you encrypt something with one of the keys, you need the other one to decrypt it and vice versa.
+The keys are called public key and private key (also spending key or secret key).
 Your keys translate to your identity on the blockchain.
 You receive funds with your public key and send funds with your private key.
-Public-key cryptography is also where cryptocurrencies got their name from.

 A Peer-to-Peer Network

-If you want to build a form of digital cash on a P2P network with many people participating, you will need to build consensus on the order of transactions.
-If a user has one ZEN and creates two different transactions that spend that same coin simultaneously, some peers will receive version A first, while some others might receive version B first.
-The network needs to come to an agreement, or consensus, on which of the two transactions happened first.
-The consensus mechanism is what enables a large number of different entities that neither know, nor trust each other to reach consensus on the order of events.
+If you want to build a form of digital money on a P2P network with many unknown participants, you will need to build consensus on the order of transactions.
+If a user has one ZEN and creates two different transactions that spend that same coin simultaneously, some peers will receive version A first, while others might receive version B first.
+The network needs to come to an agreement, or consensus, on which of the two transactions happened first and is valid.
+The consensus mechanism is what enables a large number of different entities that neither know, nor trust each other to agree on a single version of the blockchain.

 There are many consensus mechanisms.
-The “original” that Horizen, Bitcoin and most other cryptocurrencies use is the Proof-of-Work (POW) mechanism.
-You have probably heard about cryptocurrency mining before and maybe about the miners having to solve a computationally expensive puzzle.
-We want to show you what this puzzle is, and how solving the puzzle makes the network agree on a given order of transactions.
+The “original” introduced with Bitcoin is the Proof of Work (PoW) mechanism.
+You have probably heard about cryptocurrency mining before and about the miners having to solve a computationally expensive puzzle.
+We want to explain what this puzzle is, and how solving the puzzle makes the network agree on a given order of transactions.

-This is a great blockchain Demo.
+This is a great blockchain demo.
 We invite you to go play around with it, either now, or after you have finished this chapter.
-The demonstration is hands-on and really helps to understand this somewhat complex topic.
+The demonstration is hands-on and really helps to understand how a blockchain is built.
 The demo provides a guide that will lead you through the processes running on a blockchain step-by-step.